poojarathore30/DrumKIT.github.io/README.md

 # DrumKIT [Virtual Music Band]
-## The drum kit a handy computer BAND🤷‍♂️🎼
+## The drum kit a handy computer BAND 🤷‍🎼

 ####  Link to Play your Band ::: https://poojarathore30.github.io/DrumKIT.github.io/
 ####  PRESS "wasdjkl" keys on the keyboard or click on each instrument individually.